Khalifa1997/tarteel-frontend/README.md

 ### 🔨 Contributing

-Feel free to pick issue to fix or create new feature and share with us,

-#### How we work?
-Create new branch based on `master` and call it with feature, For Example

-`yourname/add_ayah_recite_feature` or `yourname/fix_ayah_recite` then PR.

-Also there is another ways to help
+If you want to start contributing to any of the Tarteel projects, please [contact us](https://tarteel.io/contact).
+In the meantime, feel free to pick up any of the open issues and assign it to yourself or create a PR for any bugs you encounter.

+To create a PR, branch off `master` and include your name and the feature name following this pattern: `yourname/feature_name`

-#### Donate:
+### 💸 Donate:
 You can contribute to our server costs, marketing and other expenses.
-If you're interested in donating, please contact us!
+If you're interested in donating, please [contact us](https://tarteel.io/contact)!

-#### Sharing Tarteel:
+### 😇 Sharing Tarteel:
 You'll be contributing to our mission in many ways by sharing tarteel: getting more recordings, PR, and potentially getting donations + volunteers.
 Feel free to share it on your personal timeline or in different groups / email lists.

 ### 🛣 License